SpiderLabs/owasp-modsecurity-crs/CONTRIBUTING.md

 ## Rules compliance with each Paranoia Level (PL)

-Rules are organized in Paranoia Levels, which are:
+Rules in the CRS are organized in Paranoia Levels, which are described below.

 **PL0:**